 Pacific's Master of Science in Athletic Training (MSAT) is a full-time cohort (team) model graduate program located in Stockton that consists of 60 units taught over two years, beginning with a 10-week summer session and pre-season internship the second summer.
-You will learn through extensive hands-on experiences with athletes, and excellent classroom and laboratory instruction from experienced caring faculty.
-The program will prepare you to become a highly qualified health care professional who collaborates with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation for athletic and patients, and pass the national certification examination.
+You will learn through extensive hands-on experiences with athletes and excellent classroom and laboratory instruction from experienced, caring faculty.
+The program will prepare you to become a highly qualified health care professional who collaborates with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation for athletes and patients, and pass the national certification examination.

 The mission of the Athletic Training Program is to empower students to become disciplined, self-reliant, responsible leaders in their careers and communities by providing superior hands-on, student-centered learning experiences and professional education in athletic training.

 The goals of the Athletic Training Program are to graduate students:

 - Who integrate knowledge and skills into safe competent clinical practice

 - Who Communicate effectively

 - With Professional Leadership skills

 Integrate knowledge and skills: Within the five (5) practice domains, perform tasks critical for the safe and competent practice as an entry-level Athletic Trainer